Can I touch the Hollywood Sign?

 Do you offer tours to the Hollywood Sign?

 It is illegal to go near the Hollywood Sign.
-We do not offer any tours to the Sign and if you ever see any offered, they are illegal and will be shut down.
+We do not offer any tours to the Sign and if you ever see any offered, they are illegal.

 Can I have a photo shoot or film shoot at the Sign?